 Low-budget and mid-market CRM users are often tasked with implementing CRM systems on their own, so it is understandable that they have challenges to face during the implementation process.

 CRM implementation challenges include convincing your colleagues to adopt the changes, handling data security, finding ways to protect user’s from identity theft, moving away from old software, finding the right CRM for your business needs and budget, and so on.

 In this blog post, we will talk about nine common challenges in CRM implementation, especially for small and mid-sized businesses.
-We will also share proven solutions to each of these CRM implementation problems.
+But more importantly, we will share proven solutions to each of these issues in CRM implementation.

 - Convincing Your People to Change

 - Handling Data Security